osilander/hourglass-assembly/README.md

 ## Figure plotting

-The data necessary for figure plotting and the plotting code itse;f are available.
+The data necessary for figure plotting and the plotting code itself are available.
 It should be possible to download the R code and the `./data` folder and run the R code.
 Some library installs may be necessary.
 In addition, the proper working directory `setwd()` will need to be set.